mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072B-Discovery/Examples/TIM/TIM_ComplementarySignals/readme.txt

 @par Example Description

-This example shows how to configure the TIM1 peripheral to generate three complementary TIM1 signals, to insert a defined dead time value, to use the break feature and to lock the desired parameters.
+Configuration of the TIM1 peripheral to generate three complementary signals, insert a predefined deadtime value, use the break feature, and lock the break and dead-time configuration.

 TIM1CLK is fixed to SystemCoreClock, the TIM1 Prescaler is set to have TIM1 counter clock = 12MHz.